ajfriesen/ajfriesen.com/content/en/project/notes-about-kubernetes-in-production/index.md

 ---

 I have worked with Kubernetes the last 2 years on AWS with Rancher2 and just want to jot down some notes.
-Kuberntes is not the only thing you need.
+Kubernetes is not the only thing you need.
 It is a whole ecosystem of tools.
-I would have found this kind of ressource helpful when I started so maybe this will be to you.
+I would have found this kind of resource helpful when I started so maybe this will be to you.

 My experience is based mostly on AWS and Rancher2 since at that time EKS was not around.
 So I will focus on the tools I know but maybe mention other alternatives.